RubixML/ML/README.md

 ```

 ### Classification Tree
-A Decision Tree-based classifier that minimizes [gini impurity](https://en.wikipedia.org/wiki/Gini_coefficient) to greedily search for the best splits in a training set.
+A tree-based classifier that minimizes [gini impurity](https://en.wikipedia.org/wiki/Gini_coefficient) to greedily search for the best splits in a training set.

 ##### Supervised | Multiclass | Probabilistic | Persistable | Nonlinear